 The six books cover Belisarius’ first interactions with the Malawa, building Roman strength to meet the Malawa invasion and the brutal slogging match to push them back to India followed by the Roman invasion of India.
 The books don’t just have Belisarius but an historically accurate range of characters forced in the new situation and written to react as they would.
 The books also cover a thousand years of military technology starting with stirrups which were unknown and ending up with near WWII tech and do it logically and in a well reasoned way.

-Price: ± Available for free if you jump through a few hoops at the Fifth Imperium on their 1635 CD or more conveniently at Amazon for £5.50 for two books
+Price: ± Available for free if you jump through a few hoops at the Fifth Imperium on their 1635 CD or more conveniently at Amazon for £5.50 for two books.

 About David Drake and Eric Flint

-David Drake specialises in science fiction and fantasy literature.
+David Drake specializes in science fiction and fantasy literature.
 A Vietnam War veteran who has worked as a lawyer, he is now one of the major authors of the military science fiction genre.
 He is best known for the Hammer’s Slammers series, The General Series and the RCN Series.

 Eric Flint is an American author, editor whose main works works are alternate history science fiction, but he also writes humorous fantasy adventures.
 He has been writting full time since 1999 and is also a notable activist for DRM free content online.
 His most popular series has been the alternate history 1632.